 Motivating students to become active participants in their own education is often a difficult task.
 For a variety of reasons, many students suffer from a lack of engagement with the material being covered in class.
 This lack of engagement translates to low success and high dropout rates as students become more and more disillusioned with the educational system.
 In order to avoid these negative outcomes, there are a few strategies that teachers can use to stimulate student engagement.
+Teaching students what critical thinking is and how it can be used to achieve deeper learning is a key to increase interest.
 By increasing student interest in the curriculum, a teacher can instill a sense of pride and ownership in students regarding their success in school.

 For example, in a mathematics classroom, a worksheet that students are given 35 minutes to complete individually is not an example of authentic instructional work.
-Instead, have students assemble into small groups to solve a problem with real-world implications.
-For example, students might maximize the volume of a cube given certain dimension restrictions, or predict future events by extrapolating from existing data trends.
+Instead, have students assemble into small groups to engage in conversations and ask questions as they solve a problem with real-world implications.
+Students might maximize the volume of a cube given certain dimension restrictions, or predict future events by extrapolating from existing data trends.
 The focus on knowledge application in these exercises increases the authenticity of the instruction, and will more likely motivate students to engage with the material at hand.